Intro to Academic Advising: Seeing Your Advisor

 While we can be helpful in all of the above-mentioned ways, you must learn to take initiative to see your programs through to completion.

-Personal counseling.
-Students that have personal problems that are interfering with studies, are ordinarily referred to the Center for Counseling and Student Development.
+- Personal counseling.
+Students that have personal problems that are interfering with studies, are ordinarily referred to the Center for Counseling and Student Development in Foy Hall 110.

 3. What You Can Expect From Your Advisor